Bylaws of the International Sauna Association

 - further members

 - The executive board shall carry out the duties determined in the Bylaws and manage the assets of the Association, both material and non-material.
-It is accountable to the meeting of members.
+It is accountable to the General Meeting.
 It is represented in and out of court by the president or vice-president holding office who have the sole right of representation.

 - For relief and for the processing of special questions the executive board may use an advisory committee without voting right or may form a working party within the executive board if necessary.